-All students enrolled in the Department of Nursing Education will be advised by a faculty member.
-The faculty advisor will be an assigned section faculty member.
-Communications between faculty and student is important to facilitate progress through the program and assist with problems arising throughout the semester.
-Contact your faculty advisor for questions related to course selection, progression, and available resources.
+All students enrolled in the Department of Nursing Education will be advised by the embedded nursing advisor.
+Communications between the embedded advisor and student is important to facilitate progress through the program and assist with problems arising throughout the semester.
+Contact your embedded advisor for questions related to course selection, progression, and available resources.